jnware7/Vinyl-1/SPECS.md

 This is a coding challenge for entrance to Phase 4.

-To get started, create a new repository called `phase-4-challenge` and import the files from [the scaffold][scaffold].
+To get started, create a new repository called `vinyl` and import the files from [the scaffold][scaffold].
 Do all of your work in this repo.

 During your interview, you'll review your solution with the interviewer.
 You'll then build a new feature to enhance the application.
 Read the [Live Coding Exercise](#live-coding-exercise) section at the end of this document for more details.